ampproject/amphtml/spec/amp-versioning-policy.md

 ## Versioning

 - We use [semver](http://semver.org/) terminology, but see below for changes from simple semver.
-- AMP and its extensions are versioned.
+- The AMP JS library and its extensions are versioned.
 There is also an **AMP release** that corresponds to the precise code.
 Each major and minor version may correspond to many AMP releases.
 - AMP is **released** about once per week and each release has a unique version number.
 With each release, AMP pages are rendered with the latest code for the respective major/minor versions of the AMP JS library and extensions.

-### AMP JS Library
+### AMP JS library

 The AMP JS library is distributed via its major version only.
 The major version is expected to change rarely if ever (on the order of less than once per year).

-### AMP Extensions
+### AMP extensions

 Each AMP extension is versioned independently.
 Publishers of AMP documents can choose the major and minor version of an extension; they cannot choose the patch version.